 A: Fusemachines is an AI education and solutions provider company.
-We are headquartered in New York but we have main offices in Nepal, Canada and DR. To democratize AI and digitize schools efficiently, we have brought the Fuse Classroom, an AI-enabled education platform that with smart AI features empowering both school administrators, instructors, and students.
+We are headquartered in New York but we have main offices in Nepal, Canada and DR. With the mission to democratize AI and digitize schools efficiently, we have brought the Fuse Classroom.
+This is an AI-enabled education platform with smart AI features empowering both school administrators, instructors, and students.

-Once you partner with us, our team will reach out to your school and start the process with discovery sessions, and kick-off meetings.
-We have a versatile team including education success specialists, project managers, tech experts, customer success managers, training managers who will do need assessment and define your digitization goals.
-We slowly onboard all of the important stakeholders of the school and conduct regular training sessions.
+Once you partner with us, our team will start the process with discovery sessions, and kick-off meetings.
+We have a versatile team including education success specialists, project managers, tech experts, customer success managers, and training managers.
+They will do need assessment and define your digitization goals.
+Following that, we slowly onboard all of the important stakeholders of the school and conduct regular training sessions.
 Throughout the digitization journey, we’ll be your close consultants and help you get the most out of the platform and the team.

 Q: What are the key skills required in a team when digitizing?

 A: It’s imperative to assemble a team that is versatile and holistic.
-Pick experts in management, administration, along with teacher representatives, education specialists, IT professionals, coordinators and student representatives.
-Everyone needs to constantly communicate and collaborate together to brainstorm and come up with a project plan/framework that envisions your digitization goal.
-Assign roles to each team member to increase accountability and get a dedicated project manager who knows project management tools and has leadership qualities to effectively track project progress and guide the team.
+Firstly, pick experts in management, administration, along with teacher representatives, education specialists, IT professionals, coordinators and student representatives.
+Everyone needs to constantly communicate and collaborate together to brainstorm and draft a project plan/framework that meets your digitization goal.
+Secondly, assign roles to each team member to increase accountability.
+Lastly, get a dedicated project manager who has leadership qualities to effectively track project progress and guide the team.

 Post webinar survey results

 The post-webinar survey highlighted the webinar was extremely helpful.
-Majority of the attendees were teachers and school administrators excited to learn about the step-by-step process of digitization and are looking forward to joining future sessions to gain more insight from Parag Shrestha regarding action research for digitization, conducting a digital classroom, AI-enabled LMS, and Fuse Classroom.
+The majority of the attendees were teachers and school administrators excited to learn about the step-by-step process of digitization.
+They are excited to join our future sessions.
+They want to gain more insight from Parag Shrestha regarding action research for digitization, digital classroom, AI-enabled LMS, and Fuse Classroom.
 One attendee expressed, “Five steps policy for digitization of school or university was the most important part I learned during the webinar.”
 Some attendees are looking forward to joining our future sessions and get more insights from Parag Shrestha.
 Mark your calendars for our next webinar that will cover how to transform and reimagine the classroom with blended learning on December 16, 2020 at 6 PM NPT.